 One of the most gratifying experiences you may live in Honduras is a personal encounter with these wonderful birds, many of which are endangered.
 The Macaw Mountain Reserve is about 10 minutes from Copan.
 You will certainly enjoy the visit to its large aviaries where most of the birds have been rescued from the illegal bird trade and others donated by individuals concerned for their condition or unable to care for them.

 There is an outdoor information center where you can interact and even take pictures with some of the birds posing on your shoulder, like a real pirate.
 Travel Honduras and get a true immersion into its natural richness and live a sublime experience with its fascinating birds in a natural environment.

 Also known as Jeannette Kawas National Park, this natural reserve offers you the very best of both coastal marine and tropical forest ecosystems.
 The adventure begins with a boat ride, approximately 45 minutes through the Bay of Tela.
 You must certainly look out for dolphins, as they sometimes play around the boats.

 Here you will have the opportunity to see white-faced and howler monkeys while you walk through mangrove swamp and tropical forest.
 You can enjoy time to snorkel in the turquoise waters of a coral reef.
-Finally, you will enjoy the unspoiled beach of Cocalito and relax in true Caribbean-style, while enjoying a typical Garifuna lunch.
+Finally, you will enjoy the unspoiled beach and relax in true Caribbean-style, while enjoying a typical Garifuna lunch.